 "He's a part-time musician, so that's kind of messed up his hobby as well," Heffernan said.

-Colorado teen, the Canadian patient, who declined to be interviewed or identified, has no memory of the lightning strike.
+Like the Colorado teen, the Canadian patient, who declined to be interviewed or identified, has no memory of the lightning strike.

 In another case a few years ago, electric current from a lightning strike ran through a man's pager, burning both him and his girlfriend who was leaning against him, said Dr. Vince Mosesso, an emergency doctor at University of Pittsburgh Medical Center.